-The Sign Language Flashcards for colors is an excellent tool to get your students engaged and learning.
+The Sign Language Flashcards for colors are an excellent tool to get your students engaged and learning.
 Perhaps the best thing about them is the unlimited ways you can use them!
-Download the file and print on your own printer.
+Download the file and print it on your own printer.
 Adjust the size to meet your needs.
-Post to walls, objects or use as flashcards.
+Post to walls, objects, or use as flashcards.

-These sign language flashcards are designed to help children learn ASL and it gives them an activity for reinforcement.
+These sign language flashcards are designed to help children learn ASL, and it gives them activity for reinforcement.

 ASL Flashcards include:

 Black, Brown, Blue, Color, Gray, Green, Orange, Pink, Purple, White, Red, Yellow

 You also get a QR code on the printable flashcards to give you a video link to see each word signed.

 - Focus your smartphone’s camera on the QR code.

 - Do not take a picture.
 Instead, notice a pop-up.